-- Check the V20 drive screen status.
-If the drive set speed is flashing and the light is green it is ready and waiting for a call to run from the control.
-If the set speed is steady on the screen and the green light is steady the drive is running.
-If there is a fault code displayed or a red light consult your dealer for assistance. - With the power off, check the air lock and remove any blockage that may be present.
-In Manual mode you may jog the air lock to check for rotation. - If the Air Lock is clear and turns, or tries to turn, visually inspect the secondary auger.
+- With the furnace off check the Air Lock for blockage.
+Remove any blockage if necessary.
+In Manual Mode, you may momentarily use the Air Lock Reverse button to help loosen a jammed piece. - With the furnace in Manual Mode, turn on the Air Lock forward.
+Visually inspect the Air Lock from the top to confirm that it is turning.
+If not check the Air Lock breaker and reset if necessary. - If the Air Lock is clear and turns, or tries to turn, visually inspect the secondary auger.
 To do so, open the firebox door and check the auger coming through the back wall above the walking grate.
-When the Fuel Auger is on, this auger should be turning.
-If the Air Lock turns, but the secondary auger does not check the chain drive at the bottom end of the auger for damage and repair if necessary.

-If the chain is okay you may need to remove the top cover of the secondary auger and check for damage or blockage to the auger.
+When the Air Lock is on, this auger should be turning.
+If the Air Lock turns, but the auger does not check the chain drive at the bottom end of the auger for damage and repair if necessary.
+If the chain is okay you may need to remove the top cover of the secondary auger and check for damage or blockage to the auger. - If the breaker is on, there is no apparent blockage, and the Air Lock will not turn, there may be a problem with the chain coupler, power supply, motor, or gearbox.
+Consult your dealer for assistance.